jbooth/raftis/Godeps/_workspace/src/github.com/jbooth/raft/README.md

 For complete documentation, see the associated [Godoc](http://godoc.org/github.com/hashicorp/raft).

-To prevent complications with cgo, the primary backend `MDBStore` is in a seperate repositoy, called [raft-mdb](http://github.com/hashicorp/raft-mdb).
+To prevent complications with cgo, the primary backend `MDBStore` is in a separate repositoy, called [raft-mdb](http://github.com/hashicorp/raft-mdb).
 That is the recommended implementation for the `LogStore` and `StableStore`.

+A pure Go backend using [BoltDB](https://github.com/boltdb/bolt) is also available called [raft-boltdb](https://github.com/hashicorp/raft-boltdb).
+It can also be used as a `LogStore` and `StableStore`.

 ## Protocol